In this week’s episode of the podcast, we explore the joys and challenges of celebrating holidays in middle school classes.

 Holidays can be a great way to bring students together and create a fun learning environment.
 However, there are also some potential downsides to consider.

-In this episode, our hosts delve into the pros and cons of celebrating holidays in the classroom and provide some tips and tricks for making the most out of these occasions.
+In this episode, we’ll delve into the pros and cons of celebrating holidays in the classroom and provide some tips and tricks for making the most out of these occasions.
 This episode is sure to provide valuable insights and ideas for celebrating holidays in a way that is inclusive, educational, and fun for all.
 So, sit back, relax, and let’s get started!

 Transcript